First Simulations of Axion Minicluster Halos

-In order to characterize the distribution of sub-MCs within the MCHs, we compare the substructure of ten high-mass with ten medium-mass MCHs (mass samples are defined in \cref{tab:samples}) in \cref{fig:substructure}.
+In order to characterize the distribution of sub-MCs within the MCHs, we compare the substructure of ten high-mass MCHs with ten medium-mass MCHs (mass samples are defined in \cref{tab:samples}) in \cref{fig:substructure}.
 For this, we identified all sub-MCs within the virial radius of each MCH and normalized the sub-MC masses to the virial mass of the corresponding parent MCH. \Cref{fig:substructure} shows the relative number of sub-MCs, i.e. the number of sub-MCs divided by the total number $N_\mathrm{sub,tot}$ of sub-MCs contained within the parent MCH.

 For both subsets, the slopes of the averaged sub-MC-HMFs are similar to that of the MC-HMF, $\alpha\simeq -0.7$.
-The independence of the slopes from the parent MCH mass agrees with previous results for subhalo mass functions in CDM simulations~\cite{Lucia2004,Dolag2009}.
+The independence of the slopes from the parent MCH mass agrees with previous results for subhalo mass functions in cold dark matter (CDM) simulations~\cite{Lucia2004,Dolag2009}.

 \emph{Density profiles.--} We study the angular-averaged density profiles $\rho(r)$ of MCHs in the last snapshot of our simulation, $z_f = 99$, for which we separated them into three mass samples (cf. \cref{tab:samples}).